 The internet is a wonderful place.
 We’ve got all sorts of entertainment, news (both real and fake), and job opportunities just lying in wait for the enterprising freelancer.
 Freelance animation is no exception.

 Over the last decade or so, freelancing sites have become an increasingly popular way for those disillusioned with the 9/5 life to find regular, high-paying jobs.
-Some, of course, are only part-time, but that’s only a small percentage.
+Some, of course, are only part-time remote work, but that’s only a small percentage.
 61% of freelancers work on their own because it’s their preferred lifestyle, and that number is only increasing.

-One of the quickest ways to hit the ground running as a freelancer is to create a profile on a site such as Upwork.
-12 million freelancers call it home, and they collectively made over $1 billion last year (out of the $1 trillion that freelancers as a whole add to the US economy).
+One of the quickest ways to hit the ground running as a freelancer is to create a profile on a popular freelancing site.
+There’s one that 12 million freelancers call home, and they collectively made over $1 billion last year (out of the $1 trillion that freelancers as a whole add to the US economy).

 I recommend starting out on these sites because, as long as you’re willing to settle lower rates initially, there are guaranteed gigs for you.
 At first, you’ll feel like you’re making significantly less than as an employee, but as you work your way up and start getting better reviews, things can change.
 It also helps that clients are required to pay in advance once you’ve settled on rates and contract terms.
 The money is left in escrow (which is a kind of mediation) until the job is completed to the client’s satisfaction.
 This prevents the client or the freelancing from taking the money and running, which is definitely a thing that happens out in the freelancing wilderness.